Landy2233/Capture-the-Flag---Fall-2025/README.md

 * You will need to use converters to switch between decimal and hexadecimal for your calculations:
     * **Hex to Decimal Converter:** [https://www.binaryhexconverter.com/hex-to-decimal-converter](https://www.binaryhexconverter.com/hex-to-decimal-converter)

+#  Challenge 4 — Trivia Challenge

+---

+## Problem Description

+This kind of malicious software will encrypt the files on your hard drive and only provide a decryption key when you pay hackers a hefty fee, usually in cryptocurrency.
     * **Decimal to Hex Converter:** [https://www.binaryhexconverter.com/decimal-to-hex-converter](https://www.binaryhexconverter.com/decimal-to-hex-converter)
 * The flag is in the standard CTF format: `flag{something_hidden_here}`.